RocketChat/Rocket.Chat.Electron/README.md

 ### Structure of the project

 The source is located in the `src` folder.
-Everything in this folder will be built automatically when running the app with `yarn start`.
+Everything in this folder will be built automatically when running the app using the `yarn start` command.

-The build process compiles all stuff from the `src` folder and puts it into the `app` folder, so after the build has finished, your `app` folder contains the full, runnable application.
+The build process compiles all stuff from the `src` folder and puts it into the `app` folder, so after the build is finished, your `app` folder contains the full, executable application.

 ### TypeScript